Free Download

 Chain of Custody Metadata

 Every acquisition requires the examiner to enter case number, evidence number and examiner name before imaging begins.
 Agency and notes fields are optional but recommended.
 This metadata is written into both the plain-text manifest file and the EWF header fields when producing E01 images.
 The manifest includes drive serial number, drive model, drive capacity, sector size, acquisition start time, acquisition end time and all computed hash values.
 This provides a complete chain of custody record that accompanies the image file.
 Defense counsel and opposing experts can verify every detail without accessing the original evidence.
 Guidelines from SWGDE require documented chain of custody for all digital evidence acquisitions.
+Learn more about our chain of custody software and procedures.

 Safety Controls